 Isoeugenol is a substance with the fragrance of carnations ( small flowers with a sweet smell) which is found naturally in the essential oils of nutmeg and ylang-ylang and is

 obtained from eugenol.
-It provides perfume makers with a good fixative.
+It provides perfume makers with excellent fixative.
 Isoeugenol also could be made synthetically.

-Is synthetic is likely to cause an allergic reaction than natural one?
-Below are the quote from Burr (2006)
+Is synthetic likely to cause an allergic reaction than a natural one?
+Below is the quote from Burr (2006)

 likely to cause an allergic reaction.”
 Wrong again.
 A natural is more apt to do that.